Protecting the Transylvania Family

 Students have the opportunity to take quizzes to test their knowledge of stalking and learn about protecting their privacy on their social media accounts.

-Transylvania promotes an annual Gender Weekend recognizes Kentucky’s Sexual Assault Awareness month.
-In recent years, activities have included the Clothesline Project, for which students paint messages representing someone’s story or experience on colorful T-shirts, which are then displayed in the cafeteria; inviting speakers to campus who can talk about gender or women’s issues; participating in the annual Take Back the Night march sponsored by the University of Kentucky; and student performances of the Vagina Monologues.
+Transylvania recognizes Kentucky’s Sexual Assault Awareness month.
+In recent years, activities have included the Clothesline Project, for which students paint messages representing someone’s story or experience on colorful T-shirts, which are then displayed in the cafeteria; inviting speakers to campus who can talk about gender or women’s issues and participating in the annual Take Back the Night march sponsored by the University of Kentucky.

 Staff members are available to tailor presentations to specific needs of classes and organizations.
 They address domestic violence, stalking, sexual violence, and bystander intervention.